Sevinj Nurugizi

-Sevinj Nurugizi (Sevinc Nuruqızı; born August 22, 1964) is a children's writer from Azerbaijan.
+Sevinj Nurugizi (Sevinc Nuruqızı; born August 22, 1964) is an Azerbaijani children's writer.
+Some of her work has been translated into English and Russian.
 She has been a member of the Union of Azerbaijani Writers since 2001 and a member of the Azerbaijan Journalists Union since 1999.

 Biography

-Sevinj Nurugizi Imanova was born on August 22, 1964, in Baku.

 In 1981, Nurugizi enrolled at the M.F.
 Akhundov Institute of Russian Language and Literature, graduating in 1986.
 She began her career as a teacher of Russian language and literature at a secondary school in the Şelli-Garadaghly village of Aghdam District.

-In March 2003, Nurugizi became deputy editor-in-chief of Madaniyyat, a newspaper under the Ministry of Culture of the Azerbaijan Republic.
-Beginning in January 2006, she directed the creative team for the children's magazines Jirtdan and Umid at the Minamedia publishing house.
-She was also the editor and presenter of the Chokhbilmish children's program on Ijtimai Radio, which aired six days a week.
-Starting in 2007, she held positions as editor-in-chief and head of the Children's Literature department at the Tahsil and Aspoligraf publishing houses.
+In March 2003, Nurugizi became deputy editor-in-chief of Madaniyyat, a newspaper under the Azerbaijani Ministry of Culture.

+From January 2006, she served as creative director for the children's magazines Jirtdan and Umid at the Minamedia publishing house.
+She was also the editor and presenter of the children's program Chokhbilmish on İctimai Radio.

+In 2007, she became the editor-in-chief and head of the children's literature department at the Tahsil and Aspoligraf publishing houses.